shardullavekar/android-sdk/ReadMe.md

         Log.e("App", "CVV is invalid");
    }

-   //return so that user can make necessary changes return;
+   //return so that user can correct card details return;
 }
 ```